nstogner/learning-http/1-tcp-logger/README.md

 - Stands for Transmission Control Protocol
 - Has the concept of a connection between a client and a server
 - Handles control flow (it tries not to send more data than the receiver can handle)
+- Handles congestion control (using a slow-start algorithm)
 - Allows for the reliable transfer of data (bytes of information) across the network
 - It protects against data corruption by using checksums of the data that gets sent

-How does it relate to UDP?
+Side Note: How does it relate to UDP?

-- Stand for User Datagram Protocol
+- UDP stands for User Datagram Protocol
-- Also checksums data to provide data integrity
+- UDP also checksums data to provide data integrity
-- Does not redeliver dropped packets
+- UDP does not redeliver dropped packets

 ## Tools

 What is `telnet`?

-- When referring to `telnet` here, we are talking about the CLI tool we will be using to establish a TCP connection
+- When referring to `telnet` here, we are talking about the CLI tool
-- There is a `telnet` text-based protocol, but we are just using the tool to send text over TCP
+- There is a `telnet` text-based protocol
+- We will use `telnet` to make TCP connections and send text over them
+- When we press <enter> `telnet` will send what we typed followed by two bytes: `\r\n`

 ## Code